KickPostCorp/react-linkedin-login-oauth2/README.md

 npm install --save github:KickPostCorp/react-linkedin-login-oauth2

 When this project was forked, it lacked the /lib folder.
 This was recreated and added back to this repo.
 The /lib folder was recreated by running the package.json script ("build": "nwb build-react-component").
 This requires NWB be installed. https://github.com/insin/nwb
-In addition, the .gitignore was updated to prevent allow all the dev files to be installed.
+In addition, the .gitignore was updated to prevent allow all the dev files to be installed including /src.
 The install command above is now sufficient to run the application normally with "yarn start"